entorb/Dissertation/README.md

 # Dissertation
-LaTeX and Gnuplot sources of my dissertation
+LaTeX and Gnuplot sources of my dissertation, published 2013

 Molecular Doping of Organic Semiconductors - A Conductivity and Seebeck Study